nfdi4cat/pid4cat-model/nfdi4cat_details.md

 DOIs are based on handles, which in principle allow to store additional data in the record.
 However, DOI metadata are stored in a different service and have to be requested via the DataCite API which is a different service than the handle-system used for resolving a DOI.
-The reason for DataCite`s approach is performance(? - need to check!).
+The reason for DataCite`s approach is performance(?).

 For NFDI4Cat a simpler system that reduces complexity is more attractive.
 Therefore, PID4Cat handles are similar to [ePIC](http://www.pidconsortium.net/)-handles in that they use the handle record itself to store metadata.
 This has the advantage that these metadata are available directly from the resolver.

 PID4Cat comes with a well-defined schema for how and which metadata to store in the handle record.
-The schema is defined in [LinkML](https://linkml.io/linkml/) and developed here ([NFDI4Cat/PID4Cat](https://github.com/dalito/pid4cat-model/)).
+The schema is defined in [LinkML](https://linkml.io/linkml/) and developed in this repo ([NFDI4Cat/PID4Cat](https://github.com/dalito/pid4cat-model/)).
+The schema does only require a minimum of information; it does not disclose anything about the resource except its type.
+Moreover, it is not required to specify an owner/creator but only a curator.
+Therefore, PID4Cat-handles do not mandate to put resources into context if this is undesired for whatever reasons.

 ### Mapping of PID4Cat schema to handle record